 Communicating About Pain

-You have a right to have pain treated.
+You have a right to have your pain evaluated and treated as effectively as possible.
 Untreated pain can limit eating, sleeping, and activity.
 Tell your health care provider where and how much you hurt.
 It may not be possible to relieve all the pain.
 But your health care provider can help you reach a pain level you can live with.

-Tell your health care provider about the pain and your health history.
+Tell your health care provider about the pain and your health problems.
 Be sure to:

-Mention all the medications you take.
-This includes any you buy over the counter.
-Mention any herbs, teas, or vitamins you take, too.
+- Mention all the medicines you take.
+This includes any you buy over-the-counter and any herbs, teas, or vitamins you take.

-Mention any pain relief techniques you use, such as massage or meditation.
+- Mention any pain relief techniques you use, like massage or meditation.

 As pain is reduced, you'll feel better.
 Less pain means less stress on your body and mind.

-Your health care provider will help you measure and manage pain.
+Your health care provider will help you understand and manage pain.
 You will be told about your pain control options.
-These will most likely include medications.
+These will most likely include medicines.
 Options like physical therapy and acupuncture may also help.

 It may be hard to understand how your loved one feels.
 But the pain he or she has is real.
 You may not be able to stop the pain.
 You can help in other ways, though.
 Spend time with your loved one.
 This helps distract from the pain.
-And help him or her take medications on time, if needed.
+And help him or her take medicines on time and in the correct amount.